10.20.11 Letting Off Steam

 Organize your steaming arrangement (see details in post) and bring the water to a boil.
 Lightly grease an 8" round cake pan.

-Add the salt and the baking soda to the batter and process briefly to mix well.
+Add the salt and the baking powder to the batter and process briefly to mix well.
 Pour the batter into the cake pan to a depth of between 1/2" and 3/4" (the length of your thumbnail is a good measure).